 For assistance, please contact our Concierge Team on (+36 1) 429 3391 or at [email protected]

 The official currency is the Hungarian forint (Ft, HUF).
 You will find some shops, hotels and restaurants displaying prices in both HUF/Ft and euros and many are likely to accept payment in euros, but if you pay in EUR, you will not always get a favourable exchange rate.
-You can change the major currencies to forint at the hotel reception.
-(However, the hotel provides only limited exchange services.)
-You can check out the offer of the money exchange bureau, accessible from Fashion Street.
+You can change the major currencies to forint at the money exchange bureau, accessible from Fashion Street.

 American Express, Diners Club, Eurocard, MasterCard and Visa are accepted at hotels, restaurants, larger shops and department stores.
 Visa Electron is also accepted at many shops and department stores.